Lack of German government puts euro zone integration plans on hold

 German government coalition talks collapsed on Sunday night as the liberal FDP party pulled out after weeks of “exploratory” talks, plunging the euro zone’s most important economy into political uncertainty and raising the prospect of new elections.

-Euro zone leaders are to set a direction for deeper euro zone economic integration at a summit in the middle of December, at which Germany’s input is crucial.
+Euro zone leaders were to set a direction for deeper euro zone economic integration at a summit in the middle of December, at which Germany’s input is crucial.

 “As long as Germany does not have a clear position, it will by default not agree to anything.
 Therefore, delay is the most likely option,” one senior euro zone official involved in the euro zone integration talks said.